-This vast natural wonderland in the northwestern region of Montana bordering Alberta and British Columbia, is considered to be the “Crown of the Continent Ecosystem,” with over 16,000 square miles of pristine wilderness.
-A nature lover’s paradise, a wide array of wildlife species can be found here, including rare and endangered animals, like grizzly bears and the Canadian lynx as well as mountain goats and bighorn sheep.
+Glacier National Park is a vast natural wonderland in the northwestern region of Montana bordering Alberta and British Columbia, and is considered to be the “Crown of the Continent Ecosystem” with over 16,000 square miles of pristine wilderness.
+A nature lover’s paradise with a wide array of outdoor adventures on offer, you’ll find unique wildlife species, including rare and endangered animals, such as grizzly bears and the Canadian lynx as well as mountain goats and bighorn sheep.
 For an up close and personal experience, get out on the hundreds of miles of hiking trails and explore it on foot.
 If you’re short on time, and even if you aren’t, a scenic drive on the world famous 50-mile highway known as Going to the Sun Road offers the chance to see many of the park’s most spectacular highlights, bisecting the park east and west, spanning its width and crossing the Continental Divide at Logan Pass.

 Virginia City was once the largest town in the inland northwest, with a population of roughly 10,000 in 1864.
 Over $90 million worth of gold was pulled from this area between 1863 and 1875, making it a very popular place at the time.
 Preservation began in the 1960s, keeping the Old West town authentic and free of commercialism.
 Today, there are just a little over 100 people living here, but it houses more than 100 historic buildings, complete with period furnishings and artifacts.
 With Virginia City attracting so many tourists, there are lots of ways to experience what it was like back in its heyday, including riding a narrow gauge railroad and even hopping aboard an old-fashioned stagecoach.
 You can also watch the famous Virginia City Players perform vaudeville and melodrama in the opera house, the most popular form of entertainment, before movies and television.

-Helena is Montana’s capital, and while it’s not a popular tourist destination, it does offer an excellent representation of the state’s past and present.
+Helena is Montana’s capital, offering an excellent representation of the state’s past and present through its popular attractions.
 A mix of modern and historic, the city has hung on to much of its past by preserving many of its old buildings and attractions that made it popular during the post-gold rush era, when it was a haven for those who got lucky striking it rich.
-If you want to delve into the state’s history, visiting here offers the chance to take one of many tours that provide an excellent insight.
+If you want to delve into the state’s history, visiting here offers the chance to take one of many tours that provide excellent insight.
 It may not look like much at first glance, but when you venture off the Interstate, you’ll discover a gem.
 Stop into the Helena Visitor Center for more insight on how to spend your time here, or to take a guided tour of the city’s Pioneer Cabin, built during the gold rush of the 1860s.

 Located north of Yellowstone National Park on the banks of the Yellowstone River, Livingston is a picturesque ranch town, known as the former home of famous frontierswoman Calamity Jane as well as the site of the world’s best trout fishing.
 Here, you can visit regional history and art museums, browse art galleries, enjoy a drink at a western saloon and go shopping at a host of gift shops, sporting goods stores and western apparel emporiums.
 When it comes to outdoor adventures, the surrounding mountains offer the chance to enjoy hiking, biking and horseback riding.
 In the summer, Livingston hosts a wide range of festivals and events, including the Summerfest music festival, the Gallery Associated Art Walk and the 4th of July Rodeo.